Linda Daniel has a night to remember…

 Mills’ character couldn’t have had better help from the police, with Eddie Egan in this role.
 Egan was a real-life police officer turned actor, who looking at his acting CV became kind of typecast in playing cops of all ranks.
 Interestingly he was the real-life inspiration for the leading character, played by Gene Hackman, Popeye Doyle in The French Connection (1971).

 The bad guy, hamming it up in a pink suit that Helmut Berger would have worn easily (had it been made of velour) in his Dorian Gray (1970) movie, Chuck Connors.
-Connors proving pastel pink is not really his colour, but still somehow looking convincingly menacing in this suit which he wears (in all his scenes).
+Connors proves pastel pink is not really his colour, but still somehow looks convincingly menacing in this suit which he wears (in all his scenes).

 Linda wakes up a few weeks later and learns that Celeste died in the accident.
 She also discovers that she is paralysed from the waist down, but that this may be a temporary condition.
 One night DiPaulo – pretending to be a staff member – threatens her, with her life.
 But she screams and he goes away, her security guard, however, is beaten up.